-SCHOOL NATURAL SCIENCES
+SCHOOL NATURAL S CIENCES

 ACADEMIC UNIT CHEMISTRY

 LEVEL OF STUDIES UNDERGRA DUATE

 COURSE CODE PH111 SEMESTER 1 st

-COURSE TITLE PHYSICS FOI R CHEMISTS
+COURSE TITLE PHYSICS FO R CHEMISTS

-INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for to of the course, e.g. he whole of the cou TEACHING HOURS PER WEEK ECTS CREDITS
+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits TEACHING HOURS PER WEEK ECTS CREDITS

 Lectures 4 5

 Seminars 1

 Laboratory work -

 Add rows if necessary.
-The organisation of teach ng methods used are ibed in detail at (d).

-COURSE TYPE General Back ground

-general background, special background, specialised general knowledge, skills development

-PREREQUISITE COURSES: There are no prerequisite courses.

-0 thematics (Vectors- g the courses in the

-case where they have not been covered (temporally) by the corresponding course of Mathematics that is taught also in the first semester.
+The organisation of teaching and the teaching methods used are described in detail at (d).
+COURSE TYPE general background, special background, specialised general knowledge, skills development General Background PREREQUISITE COURSES: There are no prerequisite courses.
+The required knowledge of Advance Mathematics (Vectors- Derivatives-Integrals) will be developed during the courses in the case where they have not been covered (temporally) by the corresponding course of Mathematics that is taught also in the first semester.
 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
 Teaching may be however performed in English in case foreign students attend the course.
 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL)